Index

 • 7

-• CSU Long Beach Alumni Center
+CSU Long Beach Alumni Center

 The Anna W. Ngai Alumni Center serves as a one-of-a-kind gathering space for both alumni and the campus community.
 Built on the former site of the Soroptimist House, the building was revitalized, making the alumni center one of the most beautiful and eye-catching spaces on campus.
 Maintained and operated by University Relations, the Anna W. Ngai Alumni Center is a venue that can be rented by the CSULB campus community for meetings, receptions, and other social events.
 The Center fosters programming dedicated to social and professional networking opportunities between students and alumni.
 It also serves as a repository for traditions, and a home-away-from-home for all alumni to gather.
 The alumni center is more than a state-of-the-art structure built with beauty and integrity – it’s a masterfully crafted living space where connections are garnered, cultivated and celebrated.

-Russell Westbrook Academy
+Westbrook Academy

-JFAK was selected to transform a property in the City of South Gate into the future home of the Russell Westbrook Academy.
-Founded last year by Los Angeles native and LA Lakers basketball star Russell Westbrook, the Academy, currently housed at two separate leased facilities, is dedicated to improving access to educational and outdoor opportunities for the youth and greater community of South Los Angeles.
+JFAK was selected to transform a property in the City of South Gate into the future home of the Westbrook Academy.
+Founded last year by Los Angeles native and LA Lakers basketball star Russell Westbrook, the Academy, currently housed at three separate leased facilities, is dedicated to improving access to educational and outdoor opportunities for the youth and greater community of South Los Angeles.
 The South Gate site is currently occupied by a 50,000 SF warehouse-turned-classroom-building used by East Los Angeles College (ELAC), a Carl’s Jr. restaurant, and parking.
 Owned and operated by LA Promise Fund (LAPF) and supported by the Russell Westbrook Foundation, the Academy comprises both a middle school and high school.
 From its new home in South Gate, the Academy will expand on the educational, career support, and outdoor community opportunities it offers to local students.
 JFAK has commenced master planning the site and will design facilities to host a variety of new programs including a community recreation center and gym, classrooms, daycare, parking, and food service.
 Also being integrated are outdoor education, recreation, and dining functions.
 The existing Carl’s Jr. is expected to be transformed and usable by the summer of this year.
 The 50,000 SF warehouse, renovated to contain 37 classrooms, will open to middle and high school students in Fall 2024.
 Working collaboratively with LAPF, Russell Westbrook Academy, and Owner’s Representative and Project Manager Primestor Development, JFAK will assist in realizing the remaining master plan components beyond that date.

 LACCD LA Harbor College Job Placement and Data Center (JPDC)